Wizardinfosys/formvalidate/README.md

 });
  ```
 -----------------------------------------------------------------------------------------------------------------------------------------
-Easy to set fix limit of field value
+Easy to set fix limit of field value.
 ```js
 $(target_form).submit(function () {
     $(this).SfromValidate({